yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 ## Multiple alignment of reference sequences

-*Multiple sequence alignment (MSA)* plays an important role in evolutionary analyses of biological sequences.
-In this part of the tutorial, we want to align the genome datasets to get knowledge about similarity and evolutionary relationship between the sequences. **MAFFT** is a multiple sequence alignment program, which enables the analysis of a file with several sequences with different alignment algorithms.
+First of all we need to generate a *Multiple sequence alignment (MSA)* that we can use as input for VarVAMP, the tool that designs the primers.
+Aditionally the MSA provides knowledge about similarities and evolutionary relationship between the genome sequences.
+To generate an MSA we align the previously unaligned genome datasets with **MAFFT**.
+MAFFT is a multiple sequence alignment program which enables the analysis of a file with several sequences with different alignment algorithms.

 When multiple files are added, MAFFT will run for each of these, so it is necessary to have every sequence, which you want to have aligned, in one file.
 Therefore there is a concatenate option in MAFFT on Galaxy implemented.
 For further information look in details below: